colaorange/daily-money-one-desk/README.md

-# daily-money-one-desk
+# daily-money-one-desktop
-The Desk Web App for DailyMoneyOne ServerMode
+The Desktop Web App for DailyMoneyOne ServerMode

 # React + Vite